Blake-Madden/Wisteria-Dataviz/docs/bar-chart.md

 different thing (e.g., `Wisteria::Graphs::GanttChart`).

 Bar blocks can have their own color, decal (i.e., a label drawn on it), tag (to help identify them) and custom width.
-They also be hidden, meaning that section of a bar can be made invisible.
+They can also be hidden, meaning that section of a bar can be made invisible.

 Bar blocks are constructed from a `Wisteria::Graphs::BarChart::BarBlockInfo` object, which offers chainable properties in a single call (demonstrated later).